-If you do not know the answers to any of these questions then please contact your officer for assistance and the Regional Women's & Equalities Organiser
+If you do not know the answers to any of these questions then please contact your Officer for assistance and the Regional Women's and Equalities Officer

 1. Is there a jointly negotiated policy on equal pay?
-Yes No Has the equal pay policy been communicated to everyone in the workplace?
+Yes No 2.
+Has the equal pay policy been communicated to everyone in the workplace?
 Yes No 3.
 Is there someone responsible for the implementation of the policy?
 Yes No If 'yes', please give name/title 4.
 Has an equal pay audit been carried out to establish whether there is a gender pay gap, in line with the EHRC Code of Practice on Equal Pay?
-Yes No If 'yes' have steps been taken to close the gender pay gap 5.
+Yes No If 'yes', have steps been taken to close the gender pay gap?
+Yes No Has the employer reported the gender pay gap as required by law?
+Yes No 5.
 Is there a single job evaluation system that covers all employees, to determine who is performing equal work?
-Yes No If 'yes' how long ago was this undertaken less than 5yrs More than 5yrs 6.
-Was the union involved in the job evaluation Yes No
+Yes No If 'yes' how long ago was this undertaken? less than 5yrs More than 5yrs 6.
+Was the union involved in the job evaluation?
+Yes No